fabrylab/pyTFM/docs/addon_tutorial.rst

 which part of the analysis you want to perform.
 For now, we are gonna select only "deformation" and "traction".
 Then use the "apply to" option to choose whether all frames should be analyzed or only the frame that you are currently viewing.
 Your window should now look like :numref:`main`.
 Finally press "start" in the upper left to begin the analysis.
-With the default parameters this takes about 5 minutes per frame. "calculation completed" is printed to the console once all frames have been analyzed.
+With the default parameters this takes about 5 minutes per frame. "calculation complete" is printed to the console once all frames have been analyzed.

 The traction and deformation fields are added to the database as new layers.
 Switch to these layers using the "Page Up"